Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Density growth and growth index

-where $\Omega^m$ and $\gamma$ are function of scale factor $a$.
-Here, $\gamma$ is the growth index of matter perturbation \cite{peebles1993}.
+where $\Omega^m$ and $\gamma$ are functions of scale factor $a$.
+Here, $\gamma$ is the growth index of matter perturbation.
 The growth index $\gamma$ is a significant parameter to study the observed large-scale structure (LSS) of the universe to constrain different modified gravity models \cite{nesseris2015, basilakos2016, basilakos2020, kyllep2021, sharma2022, nguyen2023}.
-By taking the derivative of logarithm of equation (\ref{grop}), we have
+By taking the derivative of the logarithm of equation (\ref{grop}), we have

 Similarly, the derivative of equation (\ref{om}) and using equation (\ref{dlnh}), we obtained

 By using equations (\ref{grop}), (\ref{fgdeq1}) and (\ref{om1}), equation (\ref{eveq2}) can be written as

 The form of equation (\ref{ev1}) is similar to that of other modified gravity theories, such as, $f(\mathring{R})$ gravity discussed in \cite{qing2014}, the main ingredients are encoded in the terms $\omega^{DE}$ and $G_{eff}$.
 The equation (\ref{ev1}) also yields the growth index parameter $\gamma$, which on contact with observational dataset can give important information on the viability of the $f(Q, C)$ theory.